NestJS Typescript: The Ultimate Guide (2022)

 Object-Oriented Programming (OOP) is a paradigm that organizes software design around data and objects rather than functions and logic.

-In OOP, everything is an object and can relate with another object to perform different functions either in a group or individually.
+In OOP, everything is an object and can relate to another object to perform different functions either in a group or individually.

 What is FP?